2000 Baku earthquake: Earthquake

-Damage

-According to the Azerbaijani government, 26 people died as a primary result, but only three people in collapsing buildings.
-A total of 412 people were either hospitalised or sought medical assistance.
-President Heydar Aliyev announced that more than 90 buildings and apartment blocks have been seriously damaged.
-Damage was identified at the German church, the 15th century Shirvanshahs' Palace, the Opera and Ballet Theatre, the Taza Pir Mosque, the Blue Mosque and the Palace of Marriage Registrations.
-Despite affecting northeastern coastline of Azerbaijan no damage to the offshore oil exploration infrastructure has been reported.

-Many phone lines were down and the electricity was out in much of the city.
-Due to anxiety caused by possible fires the natural gas supply was reduced to 80%.
-Baku and Sumgait residents spent the rest of the night on the street.
-After the disaster seismologists have banned the construction of buildings with over nine floors.

-On the same day the earthquake in Saratov caused by tectonic changes in the Volga region after the Baku earthquake took place.
+Impact

+More than 35 people were killed and 600 suffered injuries due to the earthquake, 30 of them seriously.
+Twenty-three deaths were attributed to earthquake-related heart attacks and three others were killed by a gas explosion.
+People were injured due to car accidents or jumping out windows.
+At least 804 buildings were seriously damaged, including 450 in the Baku-Sumgait area, with 5,761 more slightly damaged.
+Among them, the headquarters of the Azerbaijan Red Crescent Society, which was heavily damaged and evacuated.
+Over 90 apartment buildings, the Church of the Saviour, the Palace of the Shirvanshahs, the Azerbaijan State Academic Opera and Ballet Theater, the Taza Pir Mosque, the Ajdarbey Mosque, the Palace of Happiness and the Maiden's Tower in Sabail, near the Isa bek Hajinski House, were all seriously damaged.

 Aftermath

-Following the presidential decree of November 28, 2000, the State Emergency Commission was provided with an amount of ca. US$5,5 million in order to deal with the consequences of the earthquake.
+Following the presidential decree of November 28, 2000, the State Emergency Commission was provided with US$5.5 million in order to deal with the consequences of the earthquake.
 The SEC dispatched assessment teams to the affected areas.
-In Baku, as of November 27, 19 families have been evacuated from three severely damaged houses.
-Schools have been temporarily closed.

-The UN Disaster Management Team, composed of UNDP, UNHCR, UNICEF, UNFPA, and WHO, was established in order to consider opportunities to support the governmental efforts.
+In Baku, as of November 27, 19 families were evacuated from three severely damaged houses and schools were temporarily closed.
+The United Nations Disaster Management Team, composed of UNDP, UNHCR, UNICEF, UNFPA, and WHO, was established in order to consider opportunities to support the governmental efforts.
 The IFRC launched an emergency appeal for international assistance amounting to US$590,000.